dugagjin/lossless-text-compression/readme.md

 ## Files

-There is a Algorithm file and a main file called codec.js
+There is an Algorithm file and a main file called codec.js

 ### What is already implemented